filamentgroup/fixed-sticky/README.md

 ## Native `position: sticky` Caveats

+* `sticky` elements are constrained to the dimensions of their parents.
+This plugin behaves the same.
 * iOS (and Chrome) do not support `position: sticky;` with `display: inline-block;`.
-* `sticky` elements are constrained to the dimensions of their parents.
 * This plugin (and Chrome’s implementation) does not (yet) support use with `thead` and `tfoot`.
+* Native `sticky` anchors to parent elements using their own overflow.
+This means scrolling the element fixes the sticky element to the parent dimensions.
+This plugin does not support overflow on parent elements.

 ### Using the polyfill instead of native